-Popliteal artery entrapment syndrome (PAES) refers to symptomatic compression or occlusion of the popliteal artery due to a developmentally abnormal relationship with the medial head of gastrocnemius (MHG) or less commonly with popliteus or fibrous bands.
+Popliteal artery entrapment syndrome (PAES) refers to symptomatic compression or occlusion of the popliteal artery due to a developmentally abnormal relationship with the medial head of gastrocnemius (MHG) or less commonly with popliteus.

 Symptoms are typically those of intermittent claudication.
-Physical examination can reveal signs of arterial compromise, particularly when the ankle is plantarflexed.
+Physical examination can reveal signs of arterial compromise particularly when the ankle is dorsiflexed.
 Chronic repeated arterial compression can lead to acute thrombus formation and presentation with acute limb-threatening ischemia in those with poorly developed collateral vessels.

 Five anatomic types of entrapment are typically described 1:

-- type I: popliteal artery has an aberrant medial course around MHG
+- type I: popliteal artery has aberrant medial course around MHG (see case 1)

-- type III: an accessory slip of MHG slings around the artery
+- type III: accessory slip of MHG slings around the artery

 - type IV: artery lies deep in popliteal fossa entrapped by popliteus or fibrous band